 During the third quarter of 2023, Progressive Leasing experienced a cybersecurity incident affecting certain data and IT systems of Progressive Leasing.
 Promptly after detecting the incident, the Company engaged third-party cybersecurity experts and took immediate steps to respond to, remediate and investigate the incident.
 Law enforcement was also notified.
 Based on the Company's investigation, the Company determined that the data involved in the incident contained a substantial amount of personally identifiable information, including social security numbers, of Progressive Leasing's customers and other individuals.
 With the assistance of our cybersecurity experts, the Company located the Progressive Leasing customers and other individuals whose information was impacted and notified them, consistent with state and federal requirements.
 The Company also took a number of additional measures to demonstrate its continued support and commitment to data privacy and protection.
-The investigation is nearly complete and the Company believes it has a full view of the compromised data.

 As a result of the cybersecurity incident, Progressive Leasing has become subject to multiple lawsuits which allege, among other things, the incurrence of various types of damages arising out of the incident.
-As of the date of this Form 10-Q, all of these lawsuits have been consolidated into a single action in the United States District Court for the District of Utah (the "District Court") and the plaintiffs filed a consolidated complaint on April 19, 2024.
+All of these lawsuits have been consolidated into a single action in the United States District Court for the District of Utah (the "District Court").
+The plaintiffs filed a consolidated complaint on April 19, 2024.
+On June 24, 2024, Progressive Leasing filed a motion to dismiss the complaint.